 Penne Alla Vodka with Chicken

 While I don’t remember anything else we ate—my hunch is the full menu included the penne alla vodka with chicken, wine (from a box), and cake (also from a box)—penne alla vodka has been one of my favorite comfort food dishes since.

-As its name suggests, penne alla vodka is also made with vodka, which is cooked down and keeps the acidity of the tomatoes from causing the cream to break and separate.
-This is culinary science at its most delicious.
+As its name suggests, penne alla vodka is made with vodka, which is cooked down.
+The vodka prevents the acidity of the tomatoes from causing the cream to break and separate.
+This is culinary science at its most magnificent.

 The Best Penne alla Vodka with Chicken Recipe (Done Lighter!)